Yul Brynner: In France and Switzerland

 Seventeen-year-old Brynner realized he had become addicted to opium and the family tried to help him treat the illness.
 He spent a year in Lausanne, Switzerland treating his addiction at a Swiss clinic and at Lausanne University Hospital with financial support from his aunt Vera Dmitrievna Blagovidova-Briner, his mother's sister.
 Blagovidova-Briner was a physician trained at medical school in Saint Petersburg, Russia, before the revolution.
 She later practiced in China and Switzerland.
 The year-long treatment in Switzerland, which included hypnotherapy, had a lasting effect on Brynner's health.
 Yul never used illicit drugs again in his life.
-He later became addicted to cigarettes, which damaged his lungs and ruined his health as he aged.
+Later, he would become addicted to cigarettes, which damaged his lungs and ruined his health as he aged.

 In Harbin, Brynner's father had a lucrative trade business and lived with his second wife, actress Katerina Ivanovna Kornakova.
 She gave Brynner his first professional acting lessons by showing him scenes from her repertoire at Moscow Art Theatre.
 She instructed him in how to respond to her lines using his voice tone and body language.
 During their first lessons, Katerina Kornakova demonstrated and explained to Brynner the principles of Konstantin Stanislavsky's school of acting, and the innovative ideas of Michael Chekhov.
 Brynner was excited and impressed with the new experience.
 His father initially tried to prepare his son for a management position at their family business, but changed his mind after watching several acting lessons and witnessing Brynner's happiness.

 Katerina Kornakova was impressed with Brynner's intellectual and physical abilities and recommended him to study acting with her former partner Michael Chekhov.
 Brynner took the letter of recommendation from his stepmother and also accepted money and blessings from his father.
 With the generous support from both his father and stepmother, Brynner became encouraged and confident in his future success as an actor.